-The task force includes faculty, alumni and student representation, as well as community members.
+The task force included faculty, alumni and student representation, as well as community members.

-MTSU President Sidney A. McPhee said the panel has been asked to recommend whether the building should be renamed; retain the name but with added historical perspective; or recommend that no action or change is warranted.
-TBR would have to approve any recommended name change and the university is also researching whether other state authorities would have give approval as well.
+MTSU President Sidney A. McPhee asked the panel to recommend whether the building should be renamed; retain the name but with added historical perspective; or recommend that no action or change is warranted.
+The Tennessee Board of Regents would have to approve any recommended name change and the university also determined that the Tennessee Historical Commission would have to give approval as well.

 Forrest Hall was built in 1954 to house the ROTC program, but wasn't dedicated until 1958, when the name became official.
 It was chosen because of Forrest's notoriety as a military tactical genius and his ties to the middle Tennessee region.